DataBiosphere/toil/docs/running/cloud.rst

 When running a CWL workflow on AWS, input files can be provided either on the local file system or in S3 buckets using ``s3://`` URL references.
 Final output files will be copied to the local file system of the leader node.

-.. admonition:: Using mesos with Toil on AWS

-   The mesos master and agent processes bind to the private IP addresses of their EC2 instance, so be sure to use the master's private IP when specifying `--mesosMaster`.
-Useing the public IP will prevent the nodes from properly discovering each other.

 .. _runningAzure: